 What happens when there is a Content Conflict?

-Conflicts arise when you edit a master template and introduce new
+Conflicts arise when you edit a master template and add, delete or move

 vero-editable areas.
 In these instances, Vero does not know which text goes where for the underlying campaign.
 Instead of trying to do things automatically, Vero continues sending your campaign using the original version of the template and lets you know that you need to manually re-define the content of the campaign in order to see your new changes go live.